 - Sometimes loafers feature a piece of leather across the vamp, which is known as a saddle

-- All loafers have a separate sole which is not the case for the majority of moccasins.
+- All loafers have a separate sole that is not the case for the majority of moccasins.

 - Loafers have a heel that is missing in a moccasin.

 - Unlike moccasins, loafers lack embroidery, beading or other ornamentation on the uppers.

 The last difference is the primary reason they, though similar in many ways, evolved into two different and distinct types of footwear.

 Unlike most other shoes, the loafer has many origin stories.
 One of these is also said to be the moccasin thus adding to the confusion.
 However the two most popular, widely regarded and accepted theories are that they evolved from a Norwegian man who hybridized traditional Native American and Norwegian footwear and from an English royal commission of a new form of house shoe.
 While it may be rather difficult to pinpoint the exact source what is interesting is the story and journey of its evolution.

 For the purpose of clarity, we subdivided the history of the loafer based on types while roughly maintaining a timeline.